 Flexibility in the day-to-day selection of securities to be purchased in a jurisdiction is conducive to preserving market liquidity.
 The Eurosystem actively incorporates the offers from a broad range of counterparties in the daily bond selection.
 In addition, significant efforts are undertaken to avoid buying securities that are scarce, as measured by metrics such as relative value indicators, pricing in the repo market and trading volumes.

-Q2.1.4 If an NCB purchased EU supranational securities as substitutes to fulfil its share in the ECB capital key in the past, will it continue to do so after the restart of net purchases?
+Q3.1.4 If an NCB purchased EU supranational securities as substitutes to fulfil its share in the ECB's capital key in the past, will it continue to do so in the future?

 Substitute purchases may be conducted to complement the purchase of marketable debt instruments issued by the government and agencies of a country.
-In case a need is identified for a given country, the share of substitute purchases may be calibrated in order to allow the Eurosystem to continue buying eligible marketable debt instruments issued by that country’s government and agencies until the end of net purchases.
+In case a need is identified for a given country, the share of substitute purchases may be calibrated in order to allow the Eurosystem to continue buying eligible marketable debt instruments issued by that country’s government and agencies.

 PSPP purchases are conducted by the entire Eurosystem and the ECB continues to coordinate all asset purchases within the Eurosystem.
 Net purchases and reinvestments are coordinated in a similar way to purchases under previous phases of the APP.